colbychapman3/Nick_the_Great/memory-bank/techContext.md

 ## Development Setup

-The Nick the Great system operates with a minimalist technical footprint:
+The Nick the Great system operates with the following technical setup:

-1. **Local Environment**
+1. **Local Development Environment**
-   - VS Code for documentation and file management
+   - VS Code for code editing and documentation
+   - Node.js and npm/pnpm for package management
+   - Git for version control
-   - Web browser for platform access
+   - Web browser for testing
-   - Minimal local software requirements
+   - Terminal for running commands

 2. **Cloud Services**
+   - Vercel for frontend hosting
+   - Render.com for backend hosting
+   - MongoDB Atlas for database
+   - GitHub for code repository
    - AI access via Claude interface
-   - Platform accounts (managed by human)
-   - Optional: Cloud storage for assets and backups

 3. **Account Management**
    - Human-owned accounts on all platforms
-   - Secure credential storage system
+   - Environment variables for sensitive configuration
-   - Clear authentication protocols
+   - JWT tokens for authentication

 ## Technical Constraints